syncfusion-content/flutter-docs/Flutter/chat/action-button.md

 ### Padding

 The [`padding`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatActionButton/padding.html) property defines the space inside the button between its border and the content.
-By default, it is set to `const EdgeInsetsDirectional.only(start: 8.0)`.
+By default, it is set to `EdgeInsetsDirectional.only(start: 8.0)`.

 ### Size

 The [`size`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatActionButton/size.html) property specifies the width and height of the button.
-By default, it is set to `const Size.square(40.0)`.
+By default, it is set to `Size.square(40.0)`.

 {% tabs %}
 {% highlight dart %}